sourav1211/java_interview/readme.md

-# Java Interview Question and Answer
+# Java Interview Question and Answer (By Fazle Rabbi)
 #### 1. What is Serialization and deserialization ?<br>
 **Answer:**